Study Conflict Resolution in a Low-Residency Setting

 - Six core courses (total of 18 credits)

-- Three general or specialization courses (total of 9 credits)
+- Three general courses (total of 9 credits)

 - Three skill development workshops (required but non-credit bearing) in Negotiation, Facilitation, and Action Inquiry